actionhero/actionhero/site/source/includes/docs/core/action_cluster.md

 The RPC system is used heavily by Chat.

-Two options have been added to the `config/redis.js` config file to support this: `api.config.redis.channel` ( Which channel to use on redis pub/sub for RPC communication ) and `api.config.redis.rpcTimeout` ( How long to wait for an RPC call before considering it a failure )
+Two options have been added to the `config/redis.js` config file to support this: `api.config.general.channel` ( Which channel to use on redis pub/sub for RPC communication ) and `api.config.general.rpcTimeout` ( How long to wait for an RPC call before considering it a failure )

 **WARNING**